Injuries and Bruising Protocol for Immobile Children 0-18 years

 See NICE Clinical Guideline 89.

 It is recognised that a small percentage of bruising in immobile children 0-18 will have an innocent explanation.
 Occasionally spontaneous bruising may occur because of a medical condition.
 Nevertheless, because of the difficulty in excluding non-accidental injury, practitioners should seek advice from a Consultant Paediatrician via Children's Social Care in all cases.
 Child Protection issues should not delay the referral of a seriously ill child to acute paediatric services.
-If a child is in need of urgent medical care, practitioners should not delay sending them to hospital and informing the relevant Children's Social Care, so they can commence Child Protection Enquiries Procedure.
+If a child is in need of urgent medical care, practitioners should not delay sending them to hospital and informing the relevant Children's Social Care, so they can commence Child Protection Enquiries - Section 47 Children Act 1989 Procedure.

 It is the responsibility of Children's Social Care in conjunction with the local acute paediatric department to decide whether the circumstances of the case and the explanation for the injury are consistent with an innocent cause or not.
 Children should NOT be referred to GPs for a decision as to whether any 'bruising' is accidental or otherwise.